ssilverman/QNEthernet/README.md

 tests have been done.]_

-There's a second configuration macro, `QNETHERNET_MEMORY_IN_RAM1`, for indicating that lwIP-declared memory should go into RAM1.
+There's a second configuration macro, `QNETHERNET_MEMORY_IN_RAM1`, for indicating that lwIP-declared memory should go into RAM1 instead of RAM2.

+These options are useful in the case where a program needs more dynamic memory, say.
+Putting more things in RAM2 will free up more space for things like `new` and STL allocation.

 ## Entropy collection